SeanAndrie/Partitioned-Angle-based-Encoding/README.md

 but they often follow more straightforward encoding schemes where the input data is directly mapped onto quantum states without sophisticated partitioning strategies.

-- Standard implementations, such as the one you provided using Pennylane, typically focus on encoding small, fixed-size regions directly onto qubits.
+- Standard implementations, such as the one provided using Pennylane, typically focus on encoding small, fixed-size regions directly onto qubits.

 2. **Partitioning for Efficient Encoding**: